pulumi/foundational-training/module-03-intro-k8s/exercises/README.md

     });
     ```

-1. Using the YAML at the end of this step as a reference, create a NGINX Kubernetes Deployment and a corresponding `LoadBalancer` Service.
-There's several ways that you could go about this:
+1. Using the YAML at the end of this step as a reference, create an NGINX Kubernetes Deployment and a corresponding `LoadBalancer` Service named `nginxService`.
+There are several ways that you could go about this:

     1. Hand-author `kubernetes.apps.v1.Deployment` and `kubernetes.core.v1.Service` resources based off the YAML below.
     1. Put the YAML in a file and reference it via a `kubernetes.yaml.ConfigFile` or `kubernetes.yaml.ConfigGroup`.